agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 -   Numbers can be enhanced with the `$` sign as a prefix and `K`, `M`, `B` as a postfix, for example, `$1K = 1000`.
 -   For negative values, use the ‘`-`’ (minus) sign before the number, for example, `-<number>`.

+#### Void Data Type

+**Void** is a special type that represents the absence of a value or lack of a specific type.
+It is often used as a return type for functions that do not return a value or as a placeholder for empty parameters in function declarations.
+Essentially, **void** signifies that there is no data or value associated with it.

+In rules, use the **void** type when a rule must be executed but no value is expected to be returned.

 ### Working with Functions

 Data types are used to represent user data in the system.
 Business logic in rules is implemented using **functions**.
 Examples of functions are the **Sum** function used to calculate a sum of values and **Min/Max** functions used to find the minimum or maximum values in a set of values.